Azgarp/capstone-project/README.md

 # Hotel Management System
-Under The Hotel Management System (HMS) Each Group will have below moduels under Hotel Management System Project- Each group comprising of 4 to 5 associates- 1.
+Under The Hotel Management System (HMS) Each Group will have below moduels under Hotel Management System Project- Each group comprising of 6 to 4 associates- 1.
 Admin Module to add Users - This module will be developed by (1) or (2) associates in group 2.
 Receptionist Module - This module will be developed by (1) or (2) associates in group 3.
 Customer Module - This module will be developed by 1 associate in group 4.
 Report Module - This module will be developed by 1 associate in group The complete Java Full Stack Application to be developed using Springboot and Frontend technologies.

 # Requirements
 Functionality should reflect the below user stories.